 The Consumer Financial Protection Bureau ("CFPB") has broad authority over the U.S. consumer-focused businesses in which certain platforms engage.
 This includes authority to write regulations under federal consumer financial protection laws, such as the Truth in Lending Act and the Equal Credit Opportunity Act, to supervise and conduct regulatory examinations of banks with more than \$10 billion in assets and certain non-banks, and to enforce federal consumer financial protection laws against market participants, including the platforms.
 The CFPB is authorized to prevent "unfair, deceptive or abusive acts or practices" through its regulatory, supervisory and enforcement authority.
 To assist in its enforcement, the CFPB maintains an online complaint system that allows consumers to log complaints with respect to various consumer finance products, including the loans that platforms facilitate.
 This system could inform future CFPB decisions with respect to its regulatory, enforcement or examination focus.
 Since March 2016, the CFPB has accepted consumer complaints regarding consumer loans issued by online marketplace platforms, subjecting platforms to the CFPB's expectation for prompt handling of consumer complaints received through the system and making available to the public non-personalized information regarding such complaints.
 Until the CFPB issues a final rulemaking defining which non-bank larger participants in the consumer lending market will be subject to the CFPB's supervisory authority, which includes the ability to conduct regulatory examinations, the platforms are only subject to the CFPB's rulemaking and enforcement authority.
 In October 2017, the CFPB announced its final rules governing payday, vehicle title, and certain high cost installment loans.
 The final rules mandate with respect to loans of 45 days or less or longer term loans with balloon payments that lenders must take reasonable steps to ensure that prospective borrowers have the ability to repay them.
-Most provisions of the final rules do not require compliance until August 2019 and the CFPB has two pending rulemaking proposals that would, respectively, (i) rescind the rule's mandatory underwriting requirements (i.e., the ability-to-repay requirements) and (ii) extend the compliance date from August 19, 2019 to November 19, 2020.
+The CFPB has a pending rulemaking proposal that would rescind the rule's mandatory underwriting requirements (i.e., the ability-to-repay requirements).
 In addition, litigation challenging the validity of the CFPB's original rules is pending in the Western District of Texas.
 The court has stayed the effective date of the rules.
-The outcome of the pending rulemakings and the litigation are uncertain.
-However, the rules, if fully implemented, may impact some of the loans offered by certain platforms.
+In April 2020, the parties to the litigation filed a joint status report noting that the CFPB continues to make progress on the rulemaking.
+Nonetheless, the timing and outcome of both the rulemaking and the litigation remain uncertain and the rules, if fully implemented, may impact some of the loans offered by certain platforms.

 Although the leadership of the CFPB was settled in December 2018 by the confirmation of Director Kraninger, there remains uncertainty as to how the CFPB's strategies and priorities, including its rulemaking, examination and enforcement processes, will impact the platforms' businesses and their results of operations going forward.
+Among other things, a case is pending before the U.S. Supreme Court regarding the constitutionality of the CFPB's organizational structure, which could remove impediments to a U.S. president terminating the Director without cause.
+Depending on the outcome of the case, as well as the outcome of the U.S. presidential election in November 2020, there could be a change in the leadership of the CFPB as early as 2021, which could put in doubt again the CFPB's agenda and the potential impact it could have on platforms and the Fund.